Thursday, June 13, 2013

 Would You Sue A Loyal Customer?

-We continue to see examples
+We continue to see examples of

-only to end up in wars of words that they can’t possibly win.
+to end up in wars of words that they can’t possibly win.
 And now another brand, this time it’s

 Nutella (part of Ferrero SpA), taking legal action to silence a loyal customer.